Cloud Security Best Practices

 Cloud security at scale requires automation.
 Manual controls do not work in dynamic environments.

-Use infrastructure-as-code, policy-as-code, and continuous compliance checks to enforce security standards consistently.
+Use infrastructure as code, policy-as-code, and continuous compliance checks to enforce security standards consistently.
+CI/CD pipelines should also integrate automated security checks.

 Final Thoughts